icerpc/icerpc-docs/pages/icerpc-core/invocation/outgoing-request.md

     Features = new FeatureCollection().With<ICompressFeature>(CompressFeature.Compress)
 };

-// Hopefully invoker is an invocation pipeline with a Compress interceptor.
+// Hopefully invoker is an invocation pipeline with a compressor interceptor.
 IncomingResponse response = await invoker.InvokeAsync(request);
 ```